Bias in hiring: 5 ways to detect and remove it

 What are the main types of bias in hiring?

 Common hiring biases include affinity bias, confirmation bias, anchoring bias, age bias, gender bias, disability bias, beauty bias, proximity bias, and racial bias in the hiring process.
+Additional examples include attribution bias and the contrast effect.
 Each can distort judgment at different steps of the recruitment process.

 How do structured interviews mitigate bias?

 Structured interviews use the same questions and evaluation criteria for every candidate, scored against behaviour anchors.
+Consistent interview questions and scorecards tied to job competencies reduce reliance on gut feeling.
 This reduces variance between interviewers, limits the impact of unconscious biases, and improves reliability compared with unstructured interviews.

 Is unconscious bias in hiring the same as implicit bias?